HamitEldem/KodSync/README.md

 ## 🚧 Current Development Status

 The project is currently in early development.
 Completed features:
-- Responsive homepage with mobile warning
+- Responsive frontend pages with mobile warning
 - Basic routing structure
-- Landing page design and layout
+- Page design and layout

 ## 🛠️ Technologies Used